Myrta Lockett Avary: Avary's works

 Avary is the author of the book A Virginia Girl in the Civil War, published in 1903.

 She was also one of the editors for Mary Boykin Chesnut's Diary From Dixie (1905).

 In 1906, Avary published Dixie After the War, a history of the Reconstruction era.
-In this outright racist book, she complains that the effect of the abolition of slavery had been that "the negro, en masse, relapsed promptly into the voodooism of Africa.
+In this book she writes that the effect of the abolition of slavery had been that "the negro, en masse, relapsed promptly into the voodooism of Africa.
 Emotional extravaganzas, which for the sake of his health and sanity, if for nothing else, had been held in check by his owners, were indulged without restraint."
 She glorified lynchings and the terror of the Ku Klux Klan and – along with other authors like Thomas Dixon Jr. – "deformed the reality of the white counterrevolution during Reconstruction".

 Four years later, in 1910, the next work that Avary published was The Recollections of Alexander H. Stephens.
 Stephens had been the Vice President of the Confederate States of America and, while in Union custody, he kept a journal, which Avary would later publish.

 Myrta Lockett Avary's final work was Uncle Remus and the Wren's Nest, of Joel Chandler Harris and his Home in 1913.